fp-tx/core/README.md

 fp-tx is a continuation of fp-ts, a functional programming library for TypeScript inspired by PureScript and Haskell.

-## Motiviation
+## Motivation

 Effect has officially replaced fp-ts, and there are many upsides to Effect.
 For example, there is no need to worry about picking an effect type, there is only one: Effect.
-It handles synchronous and asynchronous computation, stack-safe recursion, gracefully handled exits, dependency composition, and comes out of the box with pre-constructed services and providers.
+It handles synchronous and asynchronous computation, stack-safe recursion, graceful exits, dependency composition, and comes with pre-constructed services and providers.

 However, the core philosophy of fp-ts, inspired by typeclasses and monadic composition, makes it a valuable choice.
 The effect types in fp-ts are dead simple, easy to understand, and their inner mechanisms are transparent to users of the library.
 The downsides to this approach, namely: stack traces, error handling as a discipline, and stack safety are greatly outweighed by the purely functional nature and design of the library.

-`@fp-tx` was written as a passion project to revive fp-ts and improve on some of its critical downsides.
+`@fp-tx` was written as a passion project to revive fp-ts and improve on its critical downsides.

 ## Migration

-The API surface area of `@fp-tx/core` for versions 0.x and 1.x are intentionally identical to `fp-ts`.
+The API surface of `@fp-tx/core` for versions 0.x and 1.x are intentionally identical to `fp-ts`.
 This is so that existing libraries and apps can migrate by simply replacing the import `fp-ts(/(lib | es6))/*` with `@fp-tx/core/*`

 ## Comparison to fp-ts

 ### ES Modules

 fp-ts has a critical weakness which inspired this entire project: incompatibility with Node ESModules.
-Within the last few years, certain libraries have adopted an ESM only philosophy which greatly restricts interoperability with other parts of the JavaScript ecosystem; fp-ts is itself restricted. fp-ts supports two module types: CommonJS and ES6 (a name for tree-shakable module code for browsers and bundlers).
+Within the last few years, certain libraries have adopted an ESM only philosophy which greatly restricted interoperability with other parts of the JavaScript ecosystem, like fp-ts. fp-ts supports two module types: CommonJS and ES6 (a name for tree-shakable module code for browsers and bundlers).
 However, when Node adopted ESM it took a hard stance for when it would parse module code.
 If a `package.json` has `"type": "module"` it will interpret JS files as containing `import` / `export` (ESM).
 And it will restrict any JS file which contains require, requiring those files to have a `.cjs` extension.
-And the opposite is true, if the `package.json` omits or lists `"type": "commonjs"`, Node will interpret JS files as containing `require`, and require `import` / `export` to take place in `.mjs` files.
-The compatibility issue arises when a library forces a Node project to be written in ESM, because that project will no longer compatible with fp-ts.
+And the opposite is true, if the `package.json` omits or lists `"type": "commonjs"` Node will interpret JS files as containing `require`, and interpret `.mjs` as containing `import` and `export`.
+The compatibility issue arises when a library forces a Node project to be written in ESM.
+That project will no longer be compatible with fp-ts.

-### Extra Features
+### New Features

-`@fp-tx/core` comes with some juicy new features, below are a list of current and future features which aim to improve fp-ts in key areas while maintaining its core value.
+`@fp-tx/core` comes with juicy new features, below are a list of current and future features which aim to improve fp-ts in key areas while maintaining its core set of values.

-#### ChainRec
+#### `ChainRec`

 `@fp-tx/core` comes with a complete suite of `ChainRec` instances (see [@jacob-alford/chain-rec](https://github.com/jacob-alford/chain-rec)).
 ChainRec largely overcomes the stack-safety problem when constructing recursive effects.